zexupan/reentry/README.md

 ## Project Structure

-`/data`: Scripts to pre-process voxceleb2 dataset.
+`/data`: Scripts to pre-process the voxceleb2 dataset.

 `/pretrain_networks`: The pre-trained SLSyn network.